 - Guest-Star Party Member: In the Snow Queen quest, he leaves the party just before the school freezes over and is not seen again.

 - Jive Turkey: In the NA version he speaks in AAVE.

 - Likes Older Women: Admits to being attracted to older women.

 - The McCoy: Masao leans toward the idealistic side of things, in contrast with Kei, the pragmatist.

-- Nice Hat: He's always see wearing a beanie cap.
+- Never Bareheaded: He's always seen wearing a beanie cap.

-- Put on a Bus: Word of God in the form of an art book states that he went to college overseas to study art during 2's timeframe, explaining his absence.
+- Put on a Bus: He does not return in the sequel.
+The artbook states that he went to college overseas to study art during 2's timeframe, explaining his absence.

 - Teeth-Clenched Teamwork: Does not like Kei, and the feeling's mutual, but they still work together.

 - Token Minority: Intended to be this in the original American PSX release.
 This may have something to do with the fact that his starter Persona, Ogun, is an African war god.

 - Primary Arcana: The HierophantMajor Personas: Aizen Myouou, YamaokaWeapons: Two-handed swords, rifles